 For full-time students, students must have successfully completed two semesters of full-time graduate course work before the internship is to begin.
 If you are a transfer student, we will consider your graduate course work at your previous institution towards this requirement, as long as it was in a related field.
-For full-time students enrolled in the PAC, we will count these courses towards the requirement, as long as a student is enrolled for at least nine credits each semester.
 Please note that the two full-time semesters must be completed before you can begin your internship.
 However, you can apply while still completing your second semester.
 For example, if you begin your studies in the fall semester, you will have completed two semesters at the end of the spring semester.
 As such, you would potentially qualify for a summer internship.
 While you would not be able to work until the summer semester, you could and are encouraged to apply during the spring semester.

 For part-time students, students must have successfully completed six graduate courses before the internship is to begin.
 If you are a transfer student, we will consider your graduate course work at your previous institution towards this requirement, as long as it was in a related field.
 Please note that the sixth graduate course must be completed before you can begin your internship.
 However, you can apply while still completing your sixth course.
 For example, if you are enrolled in your sixth course in the spring semester, you would potentially qualify for a summer internship.
 While you would not be able to work until the summer semester, you could and are encouraged to apply during the spring semester.